davidthings/mocad/doc/reference.md

             [-position[0],[0,0,1],0] );
 ```

-And this one returns true or false depending on whether the provided value is a legal non
+This is a critical operation when seeking to move a part to one of its own Positions.

-identity position
+The next function returns true or false depending on whether the provided value is a legal non identity position.
+This function is used internally to reduce math workload.

 ```
 function moIsIdentityPosition( p = 0 ) = ( ( p == 0 ) ?